Ghannouchi II Cabinet: Other changes

-On 10 February 2011 Ridha Belhaj is sworn in as Secretary of State to the Prime Minister.
-Foreign Minister Ahmed Ounaies resigns on 13 February 2011 following his remarks on the revolution, he had hailed Minister of Europe and Foreign Affairs of France Michèle Alliot-Marie as " friend of Tunisia", while the minister was summoned at the same time to explain herself in France for having offered the regime of Ben Ali the "know-how" of the French police to quell the protests when the repression was in full swing. he is replaced by Mouldi Kefi on 21 February 2011.
+On 10 February 2011 Ridha Belhaj was sworn in as Secretary of State to the Prime Minister.
+Foreign Minister Ahmed Ounaies resigns on 13 February 2011 following his remarks on the revolution, he had hailed Minister of Europe and Foreign Affairs of France Michèle Alliot-Marie as " friend of Tunisia", while the minister was summoned at the same time to explain herself in France for having offered the regime of Ben Ali the "know-how" of the French police to quell the protests when the repression was in full swing.
+He was replaced by Mouldi Kefi on 21 February 2011.

 Resignation of the Prime Minister

 Protests flared on 19 February, with 40,000 protesters demanding a new interim government completely free of association with the old regime, and a parliamentary system of government replacing the current presidential one.
 As a date was announced for an election in mid-July 2011, more than 100,000 protesters demanded the removal of Ghannouchi.
 On 27 February, following two days of demonstrations marked by violence in the capital in which five protesters were killed and twelve injured.
 Ghannouchi announced his resignation on state television, He stated that he had carried his responsibilities since Ben Ali fled, and "I am not ready to be the person who takes decisions that would end up causing casualties.
-This resignation will serve Tunisia, and the revolution and the future of Tunisia he added.
+This resignation will serve Tunisia, and the revolution and the future of Tunisia", he added.

-Following him the ministers Ahmed Néjib Chebbi, Ahmed Brahim, Elyès Jouini, Afif Chelbi and Mohamed Nouri Jouini notably announced their resignation.
+Following him the ministers Ahmed Néjib Chebbi, Ahmed Brahim, Elyès Jouini, Afif Chelbi and Mohamed Nouri Jouini also announced their resignation.

 Ghannouchi was replaced as prime minister the same day by Beji Caid Essebsi.